 Our YMCA branches offer a variety of programs and services, including child care, fitness programs, sports leagues, swimming, summer day and resident camp, and low-income housing with support services.
 Take a look at our branch list, and find the branch nearest you.

-For more information about our Success Stories, Made Daily – please take a look at the Central Connecticut Coast YMCA 2012 Annual Report
+For more information about our Success Stories, Made Daily – please take a look at the 2013 CCC YMCA Annual Report

 We look forward to welcoming you and your family into our family!

 On May 8, 1859 a small group of businessmen held their first meeting to discuss organizing a YMCA in New Haven and within a year, the YMCA started their work with outreach programs and no building of their own.
 Now, 150 years later, the New Haven YMCA has become the Central Connecticut Coast YMCA and has grown to 12 branches serving 75,000 people annually in a 25 town area Our YMCA is committed to caring for individuals and families, with a focus on youth.
 Through our leadership and diverse programs, we will advocate for those whose voices are seldom heard, improve neighborhoods, and build strong kids, strong families and strong communities.